HypothesisWorks/hypothesis/hypothesis-python/docs/strategies.rst

 * :pypi:`hypothesis-ros` - strategies to generate messages and parameters for the `Robot Operating System <https://www.ros.org/>`_.
 * :pypi:`hypothesis-csv` - strategy to generate CSV files.
 * :pypi:`hypothesis-networkx` - strategy to generate :pypi:`networkx` graphs.
+* :pypi:`hypothesis-bio` - strategies for bioinformatics data, such as DNA, codons, FASTA, and FASTQ formats.
+* :pypi:`hypothesmith` - strategy to generate syntatically-valid Python code.

 Others provide a function to infer a strategy from some other schema: